rylangooch/CV/README.md

 ## Rylan Gooch

-Software is about to change the world in ways that we’re yet to fully understand.
-My ambition is to be as heavily involved in that evolution as I can.
-This ambition brought me to Makers Academy, where I’ve been learning how to craft code that is test-driven, modular and clean.
-I’m looking to build on these foundations as a junior developer in an ambitious team with a shared vision.
+The primary goal of my academic career was to develop a comprehensive world view.
+This process led me to two conclusions: 0.
+I love being at the intersection between the sciences and the arts.
+1. Software has become the most effective means by which to effect positive change in the world.
+This is why coding ticks so many boxes for me; problem solving, abstract reasoning and the potential to have an impact to name a few.
+I've been spending the last 3 months learning the importance of writing code that is test-driven, modular and clean.
+I'm looking to build on these foundations in an ambitious team with a shared vision.

 ## Skills